aman010/Curosity_search_Exploration/README.md

 The development of Curiosity-Driven Search has significantly advanced Reinforcement Learning, primarily by helping agents explore environments with sparse rewards.
 However, integrating safety into curiosity-driven search within Multi-Agent Environments (MARL) remains a critical challenge.This problem is highly relevant to areas like adversarial detection, where one agent attempts to deceive or "fool" another agent (e.g., via strategically misleading actions or "keywords") to gain a positional advantage.
 A truly robust agent must develop the best strategies not only to protect itself but also to build winning strategies that anticipate and overcome adversarial tactics.
+In this approach we are using StarCraft (https://github.com/Blizzard/s2client-proto#downloads) environment in multiagent settings.
+Multiagents are limited to 2 agents only.